 In this three-part series, we've been writing about company goal setting.

 So how do you ensure the goals you worked so hard to determine and set get executed?
-How do you link your company goals to employee goals?
-Follow these five steps.
+How do you link your company's goals to employee goals?

 For goals to cascade properly, the organizational chart of your company must be clear.
 If there is any ambiguity, there will be inefficiencies and confusion.